daveweb/NFC_Musicplayer/README.md

   Timestamp;TagId;Naam;URL;ContentType

-In my case the card remains on the tag reader while playing. to stop playing: simply remove the card from the reader and the music will stop in 5 seconds You need something to keep the card in place(eg. wooden ledge).
+In my case the card remains on the tag reader while playing. to stop playing: simply remove the card from the reader and the music will stop in 5 seconds.
+You need something to keep the card in place(eg. wooden ledge).